lakinsimmerman/Dietary-Food-Recall/README.md

 To begin the food recall, ask the client to be as accurate as possible.

 ## Step 2 ##
-Begin with breakfast recall
+Since breakfast is typically the first meal of the day begin with breakfast recall

-*If no food was consumed in the morning hours, record this in chart*

 This incldues:

 >What time did you eat your first item of food today?
 (Record in chart)

+>What did you eat?

 >How much did you consume?
 (Record in chart)